kennytilton/mxtodomvc/documentation/InDepth.md

 # TodoMVC, with Matrix Inside&trade;: the Mechanics
 *Matrix dataflow and mxWeb, in depth*

-In our final episode we will dive quite deep into Matrix and mxWeb, but just deep enough to see past the syntactic sugar.
-Some of what follows reprises material offered so far, just to have a coherent narrative thread.
+The Matrix dataflow library converts the reads and writes of declarative formulas and handlers and somewhow produces a complete application.
+In our final episode we will lift the hood on Matrix just far enough to see how a simple write propagates out to concerned readerts and finally shapes a Web page.

 >This in-depth look at what happens under the hood of mxWeb/Matrix will make more sense if you have already read Have you read [the preamble](../README.md) and followed [our implementation](BuildingTodoMVC.md).
+Much of what follows duplicates material offered so far, just to have a coherent narrative thread.

 We choose *mxWeb* as the vehicle for introducing Matrix because nothing challenges a developer more than keeping application state straight while an intelligent user does their best to use a rich interface correctly.
 Then marketing wants a U/X overhaul.